LAPA Flight 3142: Indictments

 The following week, on 24 May 2000, the judge called for the indictment of 32 people including Gustavo Andrés Deutsch, President of LAPA; the former head of the Air Force, Brigadier General Rubén Montenegro (retired); the former head of the National Division of Aeronavigability, Brigadier Juan Baigorria (retired); the former head of the Division of Aeronautical Permits, Commodore Damián Peterson (retired); the former head of the National Institute of Aeronautical and Space Medicine, Commodore Diego Lentino (retired); and the former head of the Command of Aerial Regions, Brigadier Major Enrique Dutra.
 Literas also ordered the seizure of the assets of Deutsch and 11 other LAPA leaders in the amount of 60 million pesos.

 Regarding the progress of the investigation, the morning paper Página/12 commented on the following day:

-The investigation highlighted the lack of a human resources policy in LAPA.
-"There must have been more expertise and thoroughness in pilot's tests.
-We detected negligence and flexibility," a senior judicial source explained to Página/12.
-None of the Air Force inspections that Weigel underwent – who died in the accident – served to detect his proven abnormal performance.
-"It is unacceptable that they continue to do the same psychophysical tests that they did to me when I did my military service," said an outraged grey-haired official.

-A little less than one month afterward, on 22 June 2000, Gustavo Deutsch—president of LAPA—appeared for his declaration and responded to over 100 questions from the judge and attorneys general.
-La Nación reported that according to a judicial source, Deutsch "did not reveal useful information to the investigation."
+A little less than one month afterward, on 22 June 2000, Gustavo Deutsch – president of LAPA – appeared for his declaration and responded to over 100 questions from the judge and attorneys general.
+La Nación reported that according to a judicial source, Deutsch "did not reveal useful information to the investigation".
 Even so, Deutsch was the only LAPA official who responded to the questions, as the others elected not to respond.

 By the end of August, near the one-year anniversary of the tragedy, the investigation had accumulated 1,600 pages of findings in 80 sections, it had heard 1,500 witnesses, and 34 indictments were carried through the judicial process.
 At this point, the various sources of information had rendered enough evidence to show that, although the direct cause of the accident was human error, the pilot was in no condition to command an airplane; thus, the responsibility also fell partly on company officials and various high-level heads of the Air Force.

 In early November 2000, the second session of the Federal Court of Appeal annulled the confiscation of 60 million pesos that the judge had ordered against the LAPA officials.